-90. Instead, City officials let officers on Watts's crew continue to pursue criminal charges against citizens like Mr. Harris and continue to fabricate false police reports and testify falsely against citizens like Mr. Harris.
+90. Instead, City officials let officers on Watts's crew continue to pursue criminal charges against citizens like Mr. Shannon and continue to fabricate false police reports and testify falsely against citizens like Mr. Shannon vague and undefined.

-ANSWER: Defendant Mohammed objects to the term "crew" as argumentative, vague and undefined.
 Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.